zibz0017/QuartzVault/content/Notes.md

 [^270]: Israel: A History : Chapter 6 (pg 112-115)
 [^271]: [Wikipedia : Biltmore Conference (specific location in article)](https://en.wikipedia.org/wiki/Biltmore_Conference#:~:text=The%20Biltmore%20Conference%2C%20also%20known%20by%20its%20resolution%20as%20the%20Biltmore%20Program%2C)
 [^272]: Rema Yoreh De'ah סימן 242 סעיף 30 as presented by Tiferes Dovid : Chapter 7 page 68
-[^273]: Chasam Sofer Shaalos Vitshuvos Chelek 14 Maamar Pesuchei Chosem D"H Upeh as presented by Tiferes Dovid : Chapter 7 page 68-69
+[^273]: Chasam Sofer Shaalos Vitshuvos חלק 14 Maamar Pesuchei Chosem D"H Upeh as presented by Tiferes Dovid : Chapter 7 page 68-69
 [^274]: Based on the Sforno in דברים 32:15 presented by Tiferes Dovid : Chapter 7 footnote 77
 [^275]: Israel: A History : Chapter 6 (pg 115-117)
 [^276]: [Encyclopedia Britannica : Gulf of Aqaba](https://www.britannica.com/place/Gulf-of-Aqaba)